-Reducing Speeding with Traffic Calming

-Traffic calming is an approach to roadway design and infrastructure that either influences motorists to be more mindful of their speed or forces them to slow down for safe navigation.
-The following techniques are demonstrated at right: a curb extension, street trees, and a radar speed sign.
-The below image depicts a chicane.

-Street trees: the installation of street trees can influence reduced traffic speeds, as well as achieving the goal of improving the appearance of the Village.
+data, or a radar speed sign can be employed, which can be requested from the Franklin County Sheriff's Office.
+Traffic calming mechanisms to consider include the following: Street trees: the installation of street trees can influence reduced traffic speeds, as well as achieving the goal of improving the appearance of the Village.
 Speed humps: Raised sections of road that require slowing down for safe navigation.
 Curb extensions: An extension of a curb can narrow a driving lane or tighten the turn radii, encouraging slower speeds in a lane or intersection.
 They can also deployed at pedestrian crossings to decrease the length of road required for users to cross.
 Lane narrowing: Narrow driving lanes cause motorists to drive more cautiously and reduce speeds.
 Lanes can be narrowed by including on-street bike lanes, parking, or by installing large curb extensions.
 Chicanes: A chicane is a curve in the road that forces motorists to slow down to navigate the curve.
-Chicanes can incorporate landscaping to improve stormwater infiltration and create more visual interest in the streetscape.
+Chicanes can incorporate landscaping Complete Streets: Accommodating All Users A complete street is a travel corridor that is designed to safely accommodate all transportation modes.
+A complete streets policy helps communities ensure that their roadways are designed to accommodate motorists, pedestrians, cyclists, transit riders, and micro-mobility users.
+Moreover, complete streets facilitate safe travel for persons of all ages and abilities.
+In addition to enhanced mobility, complete streets bring a range of community and economic development benefits: - Active transportation modes, like walking or biking, are opportunities to exercise while commuting. - Less reliance on automobiles decreases our carbon footprints. to improve stormwater infiltration and create more visual interest in the streetscape.
 Radar signage: Radar signage can be installed to provide motorists a reminder of their speed and to slow down if necessary.
 Some units have the capability to collect speeding data, which is useful for planning future traffic calming infrastructure.
 Action 51: Consider a 'complete streets' policy.